Article

 A prenup can also protect each party's individual assets and finances.
 This can be especially important in situations where one or both parties have significant wealth or debt.

-Additionally, if a prenup is poorly drafted or not properly executed, it may be deemed invalid by a court.
-This can put both couple's finances in the balance of divorce looms, and can create. greater stress.
+If a prenup is poorly drafted or not properly executed, it may be deemed invalid by a court; this can put both couple's finances in the firing line if divorce looms, and can create greater stress in a time already filled with emotional turmoil.

-Seeking advice from a legal practitioner to draft up a prenup can be a costly exercise and, in some causes, outweigh the benefits if the costs are excessive.
+Seeking advice from a legal practitioner to draft up a prenup can be a costly exercise, and in some cases, outweigh the benefits if the costs keep adding up; keeping this in mind, it's important to consider individual circumstances when deciding on whether to set up prenuptial agreements.

-To get a prenuptial agreement in Australia, marriage parties entering the agreement must enter voluntarily and with full understanding of its implications.
+To get a prenup in Australia, marriage parties entering the agreement must enter it voluntarily and with full understanding of its implications.

-It's important that each partner receives independent legal advice to ensure no one gets a bad bargain, and that the agreement is fair and reasonable to both people.
+It's important that each partner receives independent legal advice so no one gets a bad deal, and the agreement is fair and reasonable to both people.
 This protects separate property and assets they hold, as well as marital property if the relationship breaks in the future.

 While it's possible to create a prenuptial agreement without the help of a lawyer, it's not recommended.
 A prenup is a legally binding document, and it's important to ensure that it is fair, reasonable, and enforceable.